wednus/hana/README.md

     nano ~/docker-compose.yaml
     </pre>

     2.2.
-Add below in 'services' section
+Add the 'hackiot' block below in the 'services' section

         services:
         ...